 After both cats have done their fair share of exploring, it’s time to implement Phase 2 — Visual Access.

 You’re allowing the cats to see each other for the first time.
-Assuming everything went well with Phase 1, this should be a fairly seamless transition.
+When you introduce cat to kitten, assuming everything went well with Phase 1, this should be a fairly seamless transition.

 You can accomplish this with an infant gate, a slightly open door, or any other means of letting them see but not touch.